Juventus see off Crotone to go seven points clear

 ROME: Juventus extended their advantage at the top of Serie A to seven points after goals from Mario Mandzukic and Gonzalo Higuain secured a 2-0 win at struggling Crotone on Wednesday.

+Nine-man AC Milan ended their four-game losing streak with a last-gasp 1-0 win at Bologna as Mario Pasalic struck an 89th-minute winner to take them up to seventh on 40 points.

-Crotone headed into the match nine points adrift of safety but they defended resolutely for an hour until Juve's overwhelming pressure finally told when Mandzukic fired home in the 60th minute after goalkeeper Alex Cordaz parried Kwadwo Asamoah's downward header into his path.
+Crotone headed into the match against Juve nine points adrift of safety but they defended resolutely until Mandzukic fired home in the 60th minute after goalkeeper Alex Cordaz parried Kwadwo Asamoah's header into his path.

 (Reporting by Ed Dove, editing by Ed Osmond)